papertrail/remote_syslog/README.md

 * Getting errors about missing header files, like `ssl.cpp`?
 Try:
   * *CentOS:* `sudo yum install libstdc++-devel ruby-devel`

+### Getting `Package ruby1.8 is not available...`

+The exact error might appear as:

-### Getting `Package ruby1.8 is not available, but is referred to by another package.` and/or `Package rubygems is not available, but is referred to by another package.` on Ubuntu 14.04
+    Package ruby1.8 is not available, but is referred to by another package.` and/or `Package rubygems is not available, but is referred to by another package.` on Ubuntu 14.04

 Ubuntu 14.04 changed the name of the ruby 1.8.7 packages.
 Try this instead: